IIDM: Inter and Intra-domain Mixing for Semi-supervised Domain Adaptation in Semantic Segmentation: Related Work

-\textbf{Semi-supervised domain adaptation (SSDA) for semantic segmentation.} While significant progress has been made in the field of SSDA in image classification \cite{saito2019semi, qin2021contradictory, yang2021deep, yu2023semi}, there is a noticeable lack of research focusing on applying SSDA techniques to semantic segmentation.
-ASS \cite{wang2020alleviating} alleviates semantic-level shift through adversarial training to realize feature alignment across domain from global and semantic level.
+\paragraph{Semi-supervised domain adaptation (SSDA) for semantic segmentation.} While significant progress has been made in the field of SSDA in image classification~\cite{saito2019semi,qin2021contradictory,yang2021deep,yu2023semi}, there is a noticeable lack of research focusing on applying SSDA techniques to semantic segmentation.
+ASS~\cite{wang2020alleviating} alleviates semantic-level shift through adversarial training to realize feature alignment across domain from global and semantic level.
 However, the adversarial loss used in this approach makes training unstable due to weak supervision, and the naive supervision of labeled target does not make full use of the source data.
-DLDM \cite{chen2021semi1} incorporates a novel approach by utilizing two domain mixed teachers, corresponding to region-level and sample-level respectively.
-Subsequently, the acquired knowledge from the two teachers is distilled into a student model.
+DLDM~\cite{chen2021semi1} incorporates a novel approach by utilizing two domain mixed teachers, corresponding to region-level and sample-level respectively.
 Nevertheless, sample-level mixing and region-level mixing do not directly resolve the domain shift.
 Moreover, DLDM necessitates the involvement of two teachers and a two-stage training process, thereby introducing a heightened level of complexity.
-Intra-domain mixing between unlabeled target data are explored \cite{chen2021semi2} to alleviate the domain shifting.
+Intra-domain mixing between unlabeled target data are explored~\cite{chen2021semi2} to alleviate the domain shifting.
 However, the labeled and unlabeled target data are not thoroughly exploited.
 In our method, we addresses these limitations by introducing different inter and intra-domain mixing in an end-to-end framework.